Skip to Main Content

 The Census Bureau collects official demographic data about the United States and its communities.
 The Census Bureau and related agencies are the most-trusted resources for this information.

 Start with a Google Search for your city or county.
+Be aware that multiple locations may use the same name and be sure to the find the correct one.

 You may also want to look for services and resources available to residents.

-The best information can often be found in local police and/or sheriff's offices for annual reports and statistics.
-The resources below may also be useful.
+The best information can often be found on local police and/or sheriff's office websites in annual reports and statistics.

 For more information about voting, elections, and political information, please see our guide on the topic, linked below.